 by William Yang

-William Yang is an educational technology coach for the Greenacres School in Scarsdale, New York.
+William Yang is an educational technology facilitator for the Scarsdale Public Schools in Scarsdale, New York.

 This article is part of a series from the International Reading Association Technology in Literacy Education Special Interest Group (TILE-SIG).